-The College's bookstore serves as the hub for the student card system.
 Students are required to present their student ID number along with a form of photo ID, such as a driver's license, military ID, or passport, in order for the student ID card to be processed.
 The initial ID card is complimentary; there is a \$10 replacement charge for reissuance in the event of a lost or stolen ID card.
+Information about obtaining a Student ID Card can be found at www.flcc.edu/idcard/.